 Dutch people are known for using bikes for traveling within cities.
 Are you going to study in the Netherlands?
 Then you probably need a bike too!
-At the moment, I study at HZ University Of Applied Sciences in Vlissingen and since Istudy here I have a bike too.
-In this blog I tell you about cycling around and I did some research how to get a bike.
-Read my blog and be prepared!
+In this blog you will know more about cycling around and how to get a bike.

-What is it like to cycle around in the Netherlands
+What it's like to cycle around in the Netherlands

-Here, in the Netherlands, it is common that cyclists have a lot of privileges.
-As a matter of fact, people using bikes don’t have to be scared of cars while they are cycling.
-The government created cycle lanes on all most every street.
+In the Netherlands, it is common that cyclists have a lot of privileges.
+As a matter of fact, people using bikes don’t have to be scared of cars while biking.
+The government created cycle lanes almost on every street.
 Wherever you go by bike, there is always a cycle path nearby where you can cycle safely.
 For instance, sometimes you find one lane for cars and even two lanes for bikes.
-Obviously, for two different ways.
+Obviously, for two different directions.

-Places in Vlissingen to buy a bike Now you know what kind of bike you prefer and how much money you would like to spend on it, you can look for places where to buy.
-There are two different alternatives where you can buy one: in a shop or online.
+Places in Vlissingen to buy a bike There are two different alternatives where you can buy one: in a shop or online.
 Please know that bikes in the shop are generally more expensive than if you buy a bike online.

 There are different shops in the city center and in the neighborhood:

 De Fietsenmakker Vlissingen: this is in the north part of the city and it’s about 20 minutes walking from APV campus.
-They provide a good custerservice, but the prices are a bit higher too.
+They provide a good customer service, but the prices are a bit higher too.

 If you don’t want to spend a lot of money on your bike, you can search for a bike online:

-Get rid of it in Vlissingen: this is a Facebook’s group where you can have the possibility to buy bikes from other students who are leaving the city, the prices start from 50 euros, if you find a good bargain, but usually the prices are around 70 to 80 euros.
+Get rid of it in Vlissingen: this is a Facebook group where you can have the possibility to buy bikes from other students who are leaving the city.
+The prices start from 50 euros (if you find a good bargain), but usually the prices are around 70 to 80 euros.
 This is also a good spot for buying second hand books by the way!

-Marketplace: this is also in Facebook but includes a bigger range than the closed group before.
-Here, you could find people that are selling bike for less than 50 euros!
-But pay attention to the quality!!
+Marketplace: this is also a Facebook group but includes a bigger range than the group before.
+Here, you could find people that are selling bikes for less than 50 euros - but pay attention to the quality!

 My experiences so far; I can sleep longer!
-From my experience as a student at HZ, I think that a bike is really important to get you from A to B. Everyone has one!
-At the beginning, I thought that it wasn’t really necessary, but after a while I realized that to go from the APV campus to HZ by bike only took 7 minutes.
-Now I can sleep longer ;-).
-Also, you have the possibility to do some sight-seeing by bike with your new international friends!
-For example, Middelburg is only 30 minutes of cycling from Vlissingen!
+From my experience, I think that a bike is really important to get you from point A to B. At the beginning, I thought that it wasn’t really necessary, but after a while I realized that to go from the APV campus to HZ by bike only took 7 minutes.
+Now I can sleep longer!
+Also, you have the possibility to do some sight-seeing by bike with your new international friends.
+For example, Middelburg is only 30 minutes away from Vlissingen by bike.

-If you have questions regardering studying in the Netherlands at HZ University of Applied Sciences?
+If you have questions regarding studying in the Netherlands at HZ University of Applied Sciences?
 Ask a student advisor!